yz6028693/SupervisedClassification-with-NN_and_TensorFlow/README.md

-This is a small python project using the TensorFlow framework to classify the raster image based on the points we inputed to the ANN as training data.
-(Here we input the Archimedean Spiral points)
+In this demo, I created a neural network with TensorFlow framework to classify the raster background image based on the Archimedean Spiral points data (7 values of each point are inputted in the NN: x, y, x^2, y^2, xy, sin(x) and sin(y)) we inputed to the NN as training data.

 The idea is from the Neural Network Playground demo created by Google: http://playground.tensorflow.org/ I might use a different approach compared to their demo.